smithWEBtek/archived--music-studio1/notes.md

 [ ] There should be 2 container components
 [ ] There should be 5 stateless components
 [ ] There should be 3 routes
-[ ] use react-router and proper RESTful routing
+----[ ] use react-router and proper RESTful routing
-[ ] use Redux middleware to respond to and modify state change [ ] use async actions to send data to and receive data from a server [ ] Rails API should handle the data persistence.
+----[ ] use Redux middleware to respond to and modify state change
+----[ ] use async actions to send data to and receive data from a server [ ] Rails API should handle the data persistence.
-[ ] You should be using fetch() within your actions to GET and [ ] POST data from your API [ ] Do not use jQuery methods.
+[ ] You should be using fetch() within your actions to GET and [ ] POST data from your API [x] Do not use jQuery methods.
 [ ] client-side application should handle the display of data with minimal data manipulation [ ] app should have some minimal styling: feel free to stick to a framework (like react-bootstrap), [ ] write (additional) CSS yourself if you wish